richardmcewan1979/learn-unit-testing-with-java/Readme_setup_maven.md

     </dependency>
 </dependencies>

-//not sure I need this particular...
+//not sure I need this particular plug-in as 'native support' with jupiter, maybe only for older versions of JUnit.
+I deleted it and still works.
+See JUnit git for more info where it said not to use the surefire plug-in.

     <build>
         <plugins>